 Whether it’s pseudo-amplification or real amplification, microphones only boost their signals so much.
 At the output of any microphone, the signal is still at mic level.

-In order to get this relatively weak signal to move loudspeaker cones and be heard, we need more amplification beyond the microphone itself.
+We need additional amplification beyond the microphone itself to get this relatively weak signal to move loudspeaker cones and be heard.

 To simplify these levels with values, I’ve provided the following table: